mwat56/pageview/README.md

 Sometimes go don't want just standard web links in your web pages but a preview image showing the page you`re linking to.
 That is where this small package comes in.
-It generates – by way of calling the [wkhtmltopdf](https://wkhtmltopdf.org/downloads.html) commandline utility – an image of the web page a given URL addresses.
+It generates – by way of calling the external [wkhtmltopdf](https://wkhtmltopdf.org/index.html) commandline utility – an image of the web page a given URL addresses.
-Those image files are stored locally and may be used several times.
+Those image files are stored locally and may be used as often as you want.

-	//TODO

 ## Installation